-Council employees with access to Council-provided mobile phones, smartphones or mobile devices (including tablets) must adhere to the conditions set out in Council's Mobile Devices Policy and Mobile Phone Code of Conduct.
-Copies of the Policy and Code of Conduct are available on Webstar or by contacting the Information Management Services Business Unit.
+Council employees with access to Council-provided mobile smart devices must adhere to the conditions set out in Council's Mobile Devices Policy.
+The Policy is available on The Source or by contacting the Information Management Services Business Unit.

 All users are prohibited from using Council-provided mobile devices to send, access and/or distribute any material which is unlawful, offensive (or reasonably likely to be considered offensive), or which may expose Council to risk or harm, or may bring Council into disrepute.